Back to blog

 1. Cross-sell: When you sell additional products or services to an existing customer, the revenue generated from those sales will increase your ARR.
 For example, if you sell a new product to an existing customer for $500 per year, your ARR will increase by $500.

-Before we dive into the Annual Recurring Revenue calculation formula, let's look at the factors that need to be looked at to calculate Annual Recurring Revenue (ARR).
+Before we dive into the ARR formula, let's look at the factors that need to be looked at to calculate Annual Recurring Revenue (ARR).

 To calculate Annual Recurring Revenue (ARR) using contract value:

 • Determine the contract length: This is the length of time that the customer has committed to using your product or service.
-For example, if the customer signs a one-year contract, the contract length is one year.
+For example, a three-year contract under a subscription model means they are going to keep contributing to your annual revenue for the coming 3 years.

 • Calculate the contract value: This is the contract's total value over the contract length.
-For example, if the customer signs a one-year contract for $10,000, the contract value is $10,000.
+For example, if the customer signs a three-year contract for $12,000, the contract value is $12,000, and the annual revenue from it under a subscription business model would be $4,000 per year.

 • Divide the contract value by the contract length: This will give you the Annual Recurring Revenue (ARR).
-For example, if the contract value is $10,000 and the contract length is one year, the ARR would be $10,000 divided by one year or $10,000 per year.
+For example, if the contract value is $15,000 and the contract length is three years, the ARR would be $15,000 divided by 3 or $5,000 per year.

 ARR: To calculate ARR, we multiply the MRR by 12 (the number of months in a year).